Amazon.com, Inc. (AMZN)

 Balance sheet position

-Balance sheet positioning remains net cash positive at $54.6B, with leverage manageable against aws cash flow.
+Balance sheet positioning is ($22.4B), with leverage manageable against aws cash flow.

 Key drivers